derrickholleman/thinkful-stuff/Project-_Local_Library-_Qualified_Assignment-Derrick_Holleman-Solution/docs/function-instructions.md

 The `sortAccountsByLastName()` function in `public/src/accounts.js` has a single parameter:

-- An array of accounts.
+- An array of account objects.

-It returns a sorted array of objects.
+It returns a sorted array of the provided account objects.
 The objects are sorted alphabetically by last name.

 **Example:**